 News Corp.
-(NWSA) Chairman and Chief Executive Officer Rupert Murdoch sold all of his nonvoting Class A shares in the company, retaining his voting stake.
+(NWSA:US) Chairman and Chief Executive Officer Rupert Murdoch sold all of his nonvoting Class A shares in the company, retaining his voting stake.

 Some investors criticized that dual-class structure at the company’s annual meeting last month.
 The company is still seeking to move past a hacking scandal that erupted at the company’s U.K. newspapers last year.
 Rebekah Brooks, who was head of News Corp.’s U.K. unit, was charged in a bribery probe related to the company’s newspapers, police said yesterday.